rakoth-gri/gri_slider/readme.md

 #### 4. Customizing styles of gri-slider:

-You can always customize styles by modifying the styles attached in **index.min.css** file
+You can always customize styles by modifying the styles attached in pre-pared **index.min.css** file

 #### 5. Media-querries grid: